espocrm/documentation/docs/administration/formula/string.md

 `string\pos(STRING, NEEDLE)`

-Returns possition of NEEDLE in STRING, *false* if not found.
+Returns position of NEEDLE in STRING, *false* if not found.

 !!! example